UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-185.md

 # Axiom Universal Mapping Property Connections

+## Description

-The connections between the Universal Mapping Property Axiom and other core axioms, showing how it provides theoretical justification for the entire UOR framework.
+The connections between the [[uor-c-028|Universal Mapping Property]] Axiom and other core axioms, showing how it provides theoretical justification for the entire [[uor-c-001|UOR framework]].

 ## Metadata